 - Should provide adequate cooking, bathroom and waste disposal facilities

-- In large HMOs, landlords must provide enough bins for rubbish and adequate means of disposing of rubbish.
+- In large HMOs, landlords must provide enough bins and adequate means of disposing of rubbish

 - Ask about how often refuse is collected, especially in any shared communal areas

 - Check there is space for and access to outdoor bins

 Inadequate or unsafe water supply or lack of space for personal washing and for clothes washing or drying, and lack of facilities for the removal of wastewater (blocked/broken drainpipes) can lead to illness.